Gowiem/terraform-workshops/terraform-fundamentals/exercises/05/README.md

 The above should show that you have a bucket now named `tf-fundamentals-[your student alias]-alt` that was created in the us-west-2 region.

-*NOTE:* that at the beginning of our course we set the `AWS_DEFAULT_REGION` environment variable in your Cloud9 environment.
+**NOTE:** the `AWS_DEFAULT_REGION` environment variable is set in your Cloud9 environment as part of creating it.
-Along with this variable and the access key and secret key, terraform is able to use these environment variables for the AWS provider as defaults unless you override them in the HCL provider block.
+Along with this variable and the access key and secret key, terraform is able to use these environment variables for the default AWS provider (non-aliased provider) as defaults unless you override them in the provider block.

 We'll be looking more at using providers in other exercises as we move along.